nsdcss/grunt-lessvarfile/README.md

 # grunt-lessvarfile

-> Create less variable files looking for local variables defined in LESS-files.
+> Create a LESS variables-file based on variables defined in seperate LESS-files (modules/components).

 ## Getting Started
 This plugin requires Grunt `~0.4.1`